jawwadabbasi/n8n-aws-s3-textract-openai-telegram-automation/README.md

 • Never hardcode access keys, tokens, or secrets directly in workflow nodes or code
 • Use test accounts or sandbox environments when experimenting

-Kodelle Inc. and Jawwad Ahmed Abbasi assume no responsibility for security misconfigurations in user deployments.
+Omnitryx Inc. and Jawwad Ahmed Abbasi assume no responsibility for security misconfigurations in user deployments.

 License
 -----------
 Proprietary License - All Rights Reserved
-© 2025 Jawwad Ahmed Abbasi, Kodelle Inc.
+© 2025 Jawwad Ahmed Abbasi, Omnitryx Inc.

 This project is protected under a proprietary license.
 You may view and learn from the source code for educational or portfolio purposes, but commercial use, modification, or redistribution requires a paid license or written permission.

-For licensing or commercial use inquiries: jawwad@kodelle.com
+For licensing or commercial use inquiries: jawwad@omnitryx.ca

 ---